KeyboardKit/website/collections/_features/App.md

 }
 ```

-Your app can also resolve other properties that you may need, such as a ``dictationConfiguration``.
+Your app-specific ``KeyboardApp`` can also resolve other properties that you may need, e.g. to perform keyboard-based dictation, enable AI-based next word prediction, etc.

 ## Keyboard App View

-The ``KeyboardAppView`` view can be used as the root view of the main app target, to set up everything it needs to use KeyboardKit:
+The ``KeyboardAppView`` view can be used as the root view of the main app target, to set up everything it needs to use KeyboardKit for a certain `KeyboardApp`:

 ```swift
 @main